 The Beverage Programme at Neon Pigeon

 Neon Pigeon gets a new Bar Manager.
-Formerly from Idlewild at the InterContinental Singapore, Australian Andy Griffiths will take over as the new Bar Manager.
+Formerly from Idlewild at the InterContinental Singapore, New Zealander Andy Griffiths will take over as the new Bar Manager.

 So you can expect a new Cocktail menu when Neon Pigeon reopens.
 We can’t wait to head back for more.

 The special in-house Neon Pigeon Junmai Daiginjo comes in 180ml bottles at S$40.
 You can expect a selection of sakes amongst its beverage programme.